md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Fair evaluation methodologies.
 * Accessibility considerations.

-#### Privacy Protection
+### Privacy Protection

-The collection, storage, and processing of information should respect privacy rights and applicable legal requirements.
+The collection, storage, and processing of information should respect privacy rights and applicable legal requirements [5,6,15,34].

 Key objectives include: